Counselling and Psychotherapy in Oxfordshire

 Hypnotherapy has become an increasingly sensible choice for clients whilst becoming more understood and accepted by the medical community as growing research shows its wonderful and powerful affects.
-Thankfully counselling and psychotherapy are now not only accepted but expected in order to help our mental processes.
+Happily counselling and psychotherapy are now not only accepted but expected in order to help our mental processes.

-The therapist is merely an experienced guide and support through the client’s process.
+The therapist is an experienced guide and support through the client’s process.
 Therapy moves at the client’s own pace and what one is comfortable with.
 Sometimes a person simply needs the relief of sharing their experiences and feelings in a non-judgmental, confidential, caring and safe haven of support.

 There are a variety of styles of therapy these days.
 Every client has individual needs and responds in a unique way to changing negative and self-destructive behaviours, thought patterns and feelings.
 Generally early psycho analysis concentrated on revealing past memories and experiences that are held within the unconscious, working through past trauma and helping the client to change through such illuminations; that light-bulb moment.
 Modern therapy grew to concentrate on either changing behavioural, feeling or thought processes, which in turn can improve unconscious habitual patterns, and tends to work more quickly, without having to understand Why one developed such negative or self-destructive habits.